Westpointe: Boundaries

 The Westpointe community encompasses a large land area, including the Salt Lake City International Airport and Salt Lake City International Center, while containing a relatively small residential area.
 It is defined as west from Redwood Road extending to the western city limits, north of 700 North, extending north to city limits (Davis County, the Great Salt Lake and the Farmington Bay Waterfowl Management Area.)

-Westpointe lies north of the Jordan Meadows Community and Poplar Grove neighborhoods and west of the Rose Park neighborhoods.
-The area is often portrayed in the media as part of Rose Park, in fact the entire urban area west of I-15, is often referred to as Rose Park despite its actual boundaries being relatively small.
+Westpointe lies north of the Jordan Meadows and Poplar Grove neighborhoods and west of the Rose Park neighborhoods.
+The area is often portrayed in the media as part of Rose Park; in fact, the entire urban area west of I-15 is often referred to as Rose Park, despite its actual boundaries being relatively small.

 The entire neighborhood falls within the boundary of West High School, one of Utah's largest and the oldest high schools.

 Education

 The Westpointe neighborhood lies within the Salt Lake City School District and contains two elementary schools: North Star Elementary and Escalante Elementary.
 Northwest Middle School is also located in Westpointe.

-Westpointe is home to the Salt Lake Community College Westpointe Campus.
-In 2014, SLCC received permission from the State of Utah to acquire nearby land parcels for development of a 121,000 gross square feet (GSF) technical education facility for high demand trades; by July 2015, the College had purchased seven parcels totaling 19.61 acres in the Westpointe Center Business Park.
+Westpointe is home to the Salt Lake Community College (SLCC) Westpointe Campus.
+In 2014, SLCC received permission from the State of Utah to acquire nearby land parcels for development of a 121,000-gross-square-feet (GSF) technical education facility for high demand trades; by July 2015, the college had purchased seven parcels totaling 19.61 acres in the Westpointe Center Business Park.